Capelle aan den IJssel

-The town has what is probably the country's smallest museum, the Dief en Duif huis ("House of Thieves and Pigeons").
-Now a historical museum, it served as the prison for the castle of Capelle and is all that now remains of the 16th-century castle.
+The town has what is probably the country's smallest museum, the Dief- en Duifhuisje ("House of Thieves and Pigeons").
+Now a historical museum, it served as the prison for the castle of Capelle and is all that now remains of the 17th-century castle.

 On opposing sides of the A16 motorway are two business parks called Rivium and Brainpark respectively.
 Companies based in the larger Rivium include Rockwell Automation, Pfizer Nederland, Sodexho Nederland, Royal Dutch Shell, Van Oord, and many more.

-Topography

-Dutch Topographic map of the municipality of Capelle aan den IJssel, June 2015.

 Public transport

 Capelle aan den IJssel is connected to the Rotterdam Metro system: